sferik/t-ruby/README.md

 and Access direct messages", otherwise you won't be able to post status updates or send direct messages via the CLI.

-Once you have registered your application, you'll be assigned a consumer key and secret, which you can use to authorize your Twitter account.
+Once you have registered your application, you'll be given a consumer key and secret, which you can use to authorize your Twitter account.

     t authorize --consumer-key YOUR_CONSUMER_KEY --consumer-secret YOUR_CONSUMER_SECRET

-This will open a new browser window where you can authenticate to Twitter.
+This will open a new browser window where you can authenticate to Twitter and then enter the returned PIN back into the terminal.
+Assuming all that works well, you will be authorized to make requests with the API.

 You can see a list of all the accounts you've authorized.

     t accounts

-You can easily switch between accounts.
+    sferik
+      UDfNTpOz5ZDG4a6w7dIWj
+      uuP7Xbl2mEfGMiDu1uIyFN
+    gem
+      thG9EfWoADtIr6NjbL9ON (default)

+Notice that one account is marked as the default.
+To change the default use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair:

-    t set default sferik
+    t set default sferik thG9EfWoADtIr6NjbL9ON

-Incidentally, account information is stored in YAML format in `~/.trc`.
+Account information is stored in the YAML-formatted file `~/.trc`.

 ### <a name="update"></a>Update your status